 Identify sponsors from your organization that are best suited to maintain the relationship with your champions at your customer’s company.
 Aligning your company’s executives with your customer’s executives is called an Executive Sponsor Program.
 Your CSMs, Account Managers, and other top-level executives can be mapped to your executive sponsors depending on their account segment.

 For instance, you can map your CEO to sponsors in enterprise companies and map your Customer Success Managers and Directors to SMB and mid-touch customers.
 These one-to-one relationships create strong bonds between your organization and your customer’s organization.

 To demonstrate value, you must meet customer needs, which requires understanding their expected business outcomes.
 Identify these outcomes and pain points early during onboarding and track your impact over time.
 In the early stages, you can improve your client’s loyalty to your solution through testimonials, case studies, “aha” moments, and a differentiated customer benefit.

 As you deliver value, ensure that the results are communicated regularly within your customer’s organization.
 If the results are not satisfactory or outcomes are not being met, identify the problem and update your strategy.
 Keep your customers informed of the new plan and use task/alert features on your CS platform to ensure full cooperation within your organization.

-Send contextual progress reports, research reports, and relevant blogs to your sponsors to prove value and create top-of-mind awareness of your solution.
+Send contextual progress reports, research reports, and relevant blogs to your sponsors to prove value and raise top-of-mind awareness of your solution.
 Demonstrating value to multiple key executives and users will generate multiple advocates and ensure your solution has a high perceived value across the organization.
-This reduces your reliance on executive sponsors and sets the basis for continued relationship in their absence.
+This reduces your reliance on executive sponsors and sets the basis for continued relationships in their absence.